freeCodeCamp/guide/src/pages/c/index.md

  * The main function, which is where the code will first be executed and is required in order to compile
  * Stuff within that main function which will get executed, including a return statement that closes the program and gives a value to the program that called it
 * C needs to be compiled in order to run.

+## Quick Tips
+* C can be a pain sometime but keep working hard and you'll get a hang of it!